samsarahq/samsara-python/docs/DefaultApi.md

 # **get_fleet_locations**
 > InlineResponse2001 get_fleet_locations(access_token, group_param)

-Get the GPS locations for all vehicles in the group.
+This method returns the current location in latitude and longitude of all vehicles in a requested group.

 ### Example
 ```python